Psycho Education

 It's important to note that psychosis can have a lasting impact on a person's life, both during and after the psychotic episode.
 The process of acceptance and recovery can be challenging but also offers opportunities for growth and resilience.

-Positive symptoms of psychosis are intense and disruptive experiences that are often described as "added on" to a person's usual way of thinking, feeling, and behaving.
+Positive symptoms of psychosis are intense and disruptive experiences that are often described as 'added on' to a person's usual way of thinking, feeling, and behaving.
 They are the most easily recognizable symptoms of psychosis and can be incredibly distressing for those who experience them.

 It is important to remember that not everyone with psychosis will experience all of these symptoms, and the severity of symptoms can vary greatly from person to person.